Murals

 Borde Sur / 2018

-The Borde Sur mural is in a privileged spot in the southern sector of Santiago -where the city can be seen from this location - and refers to the importance of the south in the construction of new urban and cultural imaginaries.
-The dimensions of the mural are equivalent to a 12-story building; it is 500 square meters and is located on the roof of the Victor Manuel flea market.
-It is the largest work of Nelson Rivas, better known as "Cekis".
+The Borde Sur mural is located in a privileged spot in the southern sector of Santiago —a place from which the city can be seen from this vantage point— and refers to the importance of the South in the construction of new urban and cultural imaginaries.
+The mural’s dimensions are equivalent to a 12-story building: it measures 500 m² and is located on the rooftop of the Persa Víctor Manuel.
+It is the largest work to date by Nelson Rivas, better known as “Cekis.”

 Paula Godoy